ateethkj1592/MoistureMinds_KLESAGA/README.md

 MoistureMinds.ipynb contains all the tested models and their accuracy scores.

 # Website
-website consists of information and some of the functionalities of the models. for any given input date from march 1 to 10, predicted value will be displaed.
+React based single page website consists of information and some of the functionalities of the models. for any given input date from march 1 to 10, predicted value for soil moisture level will be displayed.
+It will also ssuggest the best crops that could be grown in that level of soil moisture.

 Website Link : https://soil-moisture-aa43b.web.app

-To run the source code provided in the repository, download the zip file, set up in local environment and run `npm start"`
+To run the source code provided in the repository, download the zip file, set up in local environment and run

+`npm start"`